 The pendulum is fixed with the motor shaft, such that whenever the pendulum moves the motors internal coil magnet mechanism also undergoes an equivalent amount of movement which ultimately helps in the intended electricity generation.

 How the Free Energy is Acquired Using a Motor Generator

-The concept is very basic, the motor here oprates in the opposite mode, that is in the generator mode and generates electricity whenever the pendulum moves, which in turn happens when the vehicle undergoes an uneven speed pattern.
+The getting electricity from regenerative braking action is very basic.
+The motor here operates in the opposite mode, that is in the generator mode and generates electricity whenever the pendulum moves, which in turn happens when the vehicle undergoes an uneven speed pattern.

 The indicated set up simply needs to be clamped inside any vehicle laterally such that the axis of the system is parallel to the width axis of the vehicle.
 The location could be anywhere and is not critical.